LucaRepe/MasterThesis/Pickles/Lab15-02/differences.md

 Ida vs angr 5.0

-## Addresses of the function that contains the first CJWCC technique: 0x120F -> 0x1229
+## Addresses of the function that contains the second CJWCC technique: 0x120F -> 0x1229

 Angr
 nodes_count 5